 - Litter is a visible problem; both students and the local community will notice improvements in the appearance and image of the school.

 - It is a good starting point for encouraging a sense of personal pride and responsibility.

-- a) litter and waste audit was carried out to ascertain the problematic areas around the school
+- Litter and waste audit was carried out to ascertain the problematic areas around the school

-- b) signed up to become part of the “Neat Streets” programme being run with An Taisce
+- Signed up to become part of the “Neat Streets” programme being run with An Taisce

 Stay tuned to the website for further updates regarding our progress and remember, this is our school to be proud of!!